 I hope you find this helpful.
 If you decide to give it a try, tag me on Instagram or Twitter.
 I would love to see your results.
 Don’t forget, if you want the strength of henna without color, you can use (affiliate link) cassia obovata.
 This is a neutral form of henna that will not deposit color.
 If you would like to darker your hair to a rich brown or black, you can use Indigo.

-I hope my tips on how to mix henna and hibiscus power for hair coloring was helpful to you.
+I hope my tips on how to mix henna and hibiscus powder for hair coloring was helpful to you.